Bakugan Battle Brawlers: Baku Tech! Bakugan & Bakugan Gachi

 In September 2010, Japanese children's anthology magazine CoroCoro Comic began serializing a Bakugan manga by Shingo Maki titled Baku Tech!
 Bakugan (爆ＴＥＣＨ！爆丸, Bakuteku!
 Bakugan).
 The series starred a new cast of characters not related to the anime series.
 As of August 2011, three volumes have been collected.
-The anime adaption of Baku Tech!
-Bakugan was animated by Shogakukan Music & Digital Entertainment and began aired on TV Tokyo from April 7, 2012 to March 30, 2013 as a segment on the show Oha Coro.
-It was followed by a sequel called Baku Tech!
-Bakugan Gachi which aired from April 6, 2013 to December 28, 2013.
+The anime adaptation of Baku Tech!
+Bakugan was animated by Shogakukan Music & Digital Entertainment and began aired on TV Tokyo from April 7, 2012, to March 30, 2013, as a segment on the show Oha Coro.
+It was followed by a second season called Baku Tech!
+Bakugan Gachi which aired from April 6, 2013, to December 28, 2013 on TV Tokyo.